jbm950/pygame_toolbox/examples/menu_example/menu_tutorial.md

                 # Give the text and functions for the buttons that the menu class will create
                 buttons = [["Simple Button",lambda:2],["Close",close]]

 *Side Note on Functionality*: The clicked on function is also returned by the menu and the menu object exits out when a button is clicked.
-To get a better idea of what is happening, I'm going to show the update function of the menu.(**NOTE: This is not actual code for the example, but rather some of the code in the graphics file.**)
+To get a better idea of what is happening, I'm going to show the update function of the menu.(**NOTE: This is not actual code for the example, but rather some of the code from the graphics file.**)

         while True:
             clock.tick(30)